IN THE MOUNTAINS OF FIRE

 “Getting your vengeance upon me?” she asked, shuddering from the abrupt transition.

 “I’m sorry!
 Really.
 I didn’t mean to wake you.”

 Deirdre rubbed her hand across her face.
 “Do you usually talk to people you don’t mean to wake up?”

 “Here?
 Indeed I do.
 Most people sit there nicely sedated and willing to take suggestions.
 I was about to tell you to dive deeper, below the concealments.”

 Deirdre tensed, her hand slipping unconsciously down to the hip where she used to wear a knife.
 “What makes you think,” she said slowly, “that I’m concealing a memory?”

-“It’s a common enough pattern,” he replied, not at all menaced when her hand encountered only fabric.
+“It’s a common enough pattern,” he replied, not at all menaced when her hand touched only fabric.
 Gently he said, “Plenty of agents hide the early stages of drug abuse from themselves.”